gabriele-ts/MultiAgent-Quant-Research/README.md

 ```

 Agents automatically coordinate to:
+1. Ticker verification
-1. Fetch or receive data
+2. Fetch or receive data
-2. Clean and normalize it
+3. Clean and normalize it
-3. Analyze and transform it
+4. Analyze and transform it
-4. Produce insights and strategy suggestions
+5. Produce insights and strategy suggestions

 ## 🛠 Extending the System
 You can easily add new agents: